BlueSquare23/web-lgsm/Readme.md

 ## :bug: Bugs

-I want to try to keep up with this as a pet project so feel free to report any bugs or security issues to me via [my site's contact form](https://johnlradford.io/contact.php).
+I want to try to keep up with this as a pet project so feel free to report any bugs or security issues to me via [this project's github issues page](https://github.com/BlueSquare23/web-lgsm/issues/new) or [my site's contact form](https://johnlradford.io/contact.php).
 Or if you're interested in contributing to the project feel free to submit a pull request!

 ![-----------------------------------------------------](https://johnlradford.io/static/img/bar.gif)